Antonini877/brute-force-pin-form/README.md

 - If the pin input is a unique input, turn uniqueDigitInput to true and fill digitInput.
 - If there are input for each char, fill the first, second, third and fourth elements.
 - Set the delay time on delayMs.
-- Paste on the console
+- Paste to the console

 #### Config example